Step-by-Step ETC Guide for MIRI and NIRCam Coronagraphy of HR8799 b

 Values from SIMBAD, the spectral type used here is the closest available in the ETC library of PHOENIX spectra to the SIMBAD value of F8III.
 Such difference is of little importance for imaging at the MIRI wavelengths

-With our source properties now defined, we will create the astronomical scenes in which to place them.
-To perform our ETC calculations we require 3 Science scenes for our science calculations, and 3 Reference scenes on which to perform our target acquisition calculations on the 3 reference sources.
-To create a new scene, we need to click on the NEW button in the Select a Scene pane.
-To add a source to a scene we select the desired source in the Select a Source pane, select the scene to which the source will be associated from the Select a Scene, and click the ADD SOURCE button.
-We define our scenes and associate them with the appropriate sources, as follows:
+With the source properties now defined, create the astronomical scenes in which to place them.
+To perform ETC calculations you'll require 3 Science scenes for the science calculations, and 3 Reference scenes on which to perform target acquisition calculations on the 3 reference sources.
+To create a new scene, click on the NEW button in the Select a Scene pane.
+To add a source to a scene, select the desired source in the Select a Source pane, select the scene to which the source will be associated from the Select a Scene, and click the ADD SOURCE button.
+Define the scenes and associate them with the appropriate sources, as follows:

 Table 2.
 Scene configurations, as seen in the Select a Scene pane